How to Develop a Custom Drupal Module

 6. Launching the module

 So, we are launching our module.
-In order for the user to receive content, your module must receive URL information.
+In order for the user to receive content, your module in Drupal must receive URL information.
 The most convenient way to implement all of this is to create a new file with the extension .menu.yml and place it in the root directory.
 Inside the file, you will need to write the following code:

 my_module.admin: